-4.9.2 Validation rules and automatic codec derivation
+4.10.2 Validation rules and automatic codec derivation

-Validator are parts of schemas, validators are looked up as part of the with implicit Schema[T] values.
+As validators are parts of schemas, they are looked up as part of the implicit Schema [T] values.
+When customising schemas, use the .validate method on the schema to add a validator.